DomHudson/bert-in-production/README.md

 - [SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing](https://www.aclweb.org/anthology/D18-2012.pdf)
 Paper describing a similar sub-word tokenization approach to BERT's.

+- [Attention Is All You Need](https://arxiv.org/abs/1706.03762) This paper introduced the Transformer architecture.

 ## Speed